 What is love: The Preciseness of the Classic Greek Language.

-In the time of the Roman Empire, Greek was the worldwide language of commerce and culture.
+Greek was the worldwide language of commerce and culture in the Roman Empire.
 Does this sound familiar?

 The ancient Greeks used multiple descriptive words to define love.
-For example, they used Eros for romantic or erotic love, Storge for love of family, Philia for brotherly love, and Agape for unconditional love.
+For example, they used Eros for romantic or erotic love, Storge for family love, Philia for brotherly love, and Agape for unconditional love.

 Romantic love is the concept with which we are most familiar.
 A boy meets a girl, loses the girl, and then the boy finds the girl again and lives happily ever after.
 Or the sad version where a boy finds a girl, the boy loses the girl, and the girl takes off with the boy’s dog and pickup truck.

-Love of family is when a group of individuals bond due to shared biology.
+Love of family is when individuals bond due to shared biology.
 They desire to protect and provide for each other.
 Thus, they are present in the joys and sorrow of life.

 We instinctively understand romantic, familial, and brotherly love, but we struggle with the concept of Agape.